OpenSystemsDev/OpenRelay-Server/README.md

 OpenRelay-Server is the backend relay server that allows OpenRelay to sync data across networks.

 ## Features
-1.  **Zero-knowledge Architechture:** The server is designed to have zero knowledge of any of the data being sent or received.
+1.  **Zero-knowledge Architecture:** The server is designed to have zero knowledge of any of the data being sent or received.
     *   Everything relayed is end-to-end encrypted by the client before being sent.
     *   Server operators have no ability to access, decrypt or store any message content during or after transmission.